 Answers are collected to form up-to-date statistics used by many federal, state, tribal, and local leaders.
 Some American Community Survey questions have been asked by the census since it first began in 1790.

-Through the ACS, the Census Bureau knows more about demographic, social, economic, and housing characteristics of the population. (other topics).
+Through the ACS, the Census Bureau knows more about demographic, social, economic, and housing characteristics of the population.
 Public officials, planners, and entrepreneurs use this information to assess the past and plan the future.